Freephone 7 Days a Week

 Why choose Mumby’s live-in care in Dorset?

 Safe pair of hands

-Unlike other companies offering live-in care, we are not an introductory care agency.
+Unlike other companies offering live-in care in Dorset, we are not an introductory care agency.
 We have full time, trained carers and are strictly regulated and inspected by the Care Quality Commission (CQC).

 We completely understand the potential problems with suggesting care for a loved one and we strive to make the process as stress-free and supportive as possible.

 At Mumby’s, we treat every person as an individual, including our staff.
 This means we match the personality of the carer, and cared-for to ensure a good relationship develops.